Skip to main content

 You must have an Australian bachelor’s degree or equivalent in any discipline.
 A higher qualification such as a graduate diploma or above is also accepted.

 Yes.
 If you have completed Introduction to Psychology 1 and/or Introduction to Psychology 2 in a previous degree, in the past seven years, you may be eligible for recognition of prior learning.
-Speak with an Enrolment Advisor to discuss your experience and prior qualifications.
+Speak with a Student Advisor to discuss your experience and prior qualifications.

 Yes.
 If English is not your first language, you must meet UNSW’s English proficiency requirements before receiving an offer.
 We can guide you through what’s required during the enrolment process.